-The Morris County Office of Health Management’s Environmental Services Unit, the certified County Agency pursuant to NJSA 26:3-85 et. seq. for the provision of environmental heath services under the County Environmental Health Act (CEHA), which oversees the implementation of the Morris County CEHA Program.
+The Morris County Division of Public Health’s Environmental Services Unit, the certified County Agency pursuant to NJSA 26:3-85 et. seq. for the provision of environmental heath services under the County Environmental Health Act (CEHA), which oversees the implementation of the Morris County CEHA Program.
 Areas of service under the CEHA Program include:

 The team has representation on the UASI (Urban Areas Security Initiative) subcommittee and is also a part of the Morris County WOMDAT Team (Weapons of Mass Destruction Assessment Team).
-This Team is comprised of the Morris County’s Prosecutors Office- Arson/ Environmental Crimes Unit, the Morris County Sheriff’s Department- Protective Services/ Bomb Squad/ K-9 Unit, and the Morris County Office of Health Management- HAZMAT Team.
+This Team is comprised of the Morris County’s Prosecutors Office- Arson/ Environmental Crimes Unit, the Morris County Sheriff’s Department- Protective Services/ Bomb Squad/ K-9 Unit, and the Morris County Division of Public Health- HAZMAT Team.